-Today is a special day in our house, my baby is turning 13.
-I've been busy working on her b-day bash complete with 50 guests!
+Today my youngest daughter is turning 13.
+Despite my disbelief I've been busy working on her b-day bash complete with 50 guests!
 Note to self: schedule phych eval. next week.
-I wanted to share her cupcakes with you, they were created with her favorite flavors.
+I wanted to share her cupcakes with you; they were created with her favorite flavors in mind.

 I will barely have cleaned up from this affair when next week I get to do it all over again for my older daughters' Graduation and Farewell party.
 So between wiping my tears, I'm hoping to share some easy favorites with your next week.